oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 The archive top directory, named `wlsdeploy`, contains a directory named `applications`, which includes an 'exploded' sample JSP web application in the directory, `myapp-v1`.
 Three useful aspects to remember about WDT archives are:
   - A model image can contain multiple WDT archives.
-  - WDT archives themselves can contain multiple applications, libraries, and other components.
+  - WDT archives can contain multiple applications, libraries, and other components.
-  - WDT archives have a [well defined directory structure](https://github.com/oracle/weblogic-deploy-tooling/blob/master/site/archive.md) which always has `wlsdeploy` as the top directory.
+  - WDT archives have a [well defined directory structure](https://github.com/oracle/weblogic-deploy-tooling/blob/master/site/archive.md), which always has `wlsdeploy` as the top directory.

 {{%expand "Let's take a moment to look at the web application source.
 Click here to see the JSP code in the archive." %}}